 They’re so simple to make and they just look so darn cute!

 These peekaboo clothespin eggs are so easy to make and they look SO CUTE!
 Each one takes less than 5 minutes to make and they look adorable!
 They’re an awesome low mess craft idea and are such an adorable Easter craft idea!!
 My kids loved the hidden surprise chick inside the egg!

-If you’re looking for more fun Easter craft ideas, check out our Lolly Pop Bunnies.
-These little guys are adorable!
+If you’re looking for more fun Easter craft ideas, check these out!